FOR CLASSROOM TEACHERS

 "Will my district approve this?"

-Student data privacy is being built into Math CoTeacher as a foundational and enduring requirement.
-We're happy to work with your admin team during early access to address compliance needs.
+Student data privacy is baked in from day one.
+We're happy to work with your admin team during early access to make sure everything meets your district's requirements.

 "Does it work with my existing curriculum?"